Student Handbook 2014-2015

 Classification as In-State for Law School Tuition Purposes

-An independent student enrolled at Georgia Law as a non-resident may be classified as in-state for tuition purposes upon demonstration by clear and convincing evidence that the out-of-state domicile has been abandoned and legal residence has been established in Georgia.
+An independent student enrolled at the Law School as a non-resident may be classified as in-state for tuition purposes upon demonstration by clear and convincing evidence that the out-of-state domicile has been abandoned and legal residence has been established in Georgia.

 There is no exact formula to ensure reclassification for independent students.
 Each case is evaluated according to its particular facts.
 The following actions, although not exhaustive or necessarily conclusive, support a claim for in-state status.